tokio-rs/mio/doc/getting-started.md

 until the line has been written back to the client.
 Once the write is complete the `Connection` transitions back to the reading state.

-We'll use and enum to represent the states of a `Connection` and the data required by the `Connection` in a particular state.
+We'll use an enum to represent the states of a `Connection` and the data required by the `Connection` in a particular state.

 ```rust